kunal-arya/rfp/docs/work_done.md

 - **Quality Assurance**: Testing best practices and continuous integration ready setup

 ### **Final Project Status**
+## Phase 5: Bug Fixes & Final Polish

+### **Backend Bug Fixes**
+- **Fixed createRfp Service**: Corrected the RFP creation flow to properly set `current_version_id` after creating the first version, ensuring the database relationships are maintained correctly according to the Prisma schema.
+- **Enhanced Document Inclusion**: Updated `getRfpById`, `getMyRfps`, and `getPublishedRfps` services to include documents from the current RFP version, providing complete data to the frontend.

+### **Frontend Bug Fixes**
+- **Document Upload in RFP Creation**: Enhanced the Create RFP page to include document upload functionality, allowing users to select documents during RFP creation and automatically uploading them after the RFP is successfully created.
+- **Authentication Redirect Logic**: Fixed login and register pages to redirect authenticated users to the dashboard, preventing access to auth pages when already logged in.
+- **Protected Route Loading**: Implemented loading state in authentication context and protected routes to prevent premature redirects to login page when token validation is in progress.
+- **Dashboard Cleanup**: Removed redundant actions from the dashboard QuickActions component, eliminating duplicate "Review Responses" and "Upload Documents" actions, and removed non-functional placeholder actions.

+### **WebSocket Integration Fix**
+- **Frontend-Backend Alignment**: Fixed WebSocket connection issues by updating frontend to use correct environment variable (`VITE_WEBSOCKET_URL` instead of `VITE_API_BASE_URL`) and ensuring proper data structure handling in notification listeners.
+- **CORS Configuration**: Updated backend WebSocket CORS settings to use correct frontend port (5173) for development.

+### Final Project Status
+- **Bug-Free**: All identified issues in Phase 5 have been resolved
 - **Feature Complete**: All planned features implemented and tested
 - **Production Ready**: Comprehensive deployment guides and configuration
 - **Well Documented**: Complete documentation suite for developers and users